-Mentoring is – and has been for centuries – the foundation of vocational training and apprenticeships, yet this standard is the first formal recognition of this role.
+Mentoring is the foundation of vocational training and apprenticeships, yet this standard is the first formal recognition of this role.
 Nowadays, mentoring takes place in all parts of the Education and Training Sector (ETS) and staff-development contexts.
 LMs support learners of all ages, and all levels, to develop within a new work role.
 These learners may be, for example, apprentices, trainees or new recruits (ranging from young entrants, to new CEOs) in the workplace, or in any vocational learning environment.

 LMs will have sector-specific experience and qualifications, as determined by their employer or professional body, which they use to guide and advise those who are less experienced and new to a work role.
 The LM is therefore a ‘dual professional’ having both up-to-date knowledge and skills in a specialist vocational or subject area, together with the generic skills necessary to support learners (as potentially a first step towards a secondary role as an education and training professional).